How to Book Group Flights for Offsites, Retreats, and Work Travel

 You need to lighten up!
 But also, be more strict!

-As your travel policy decision-maker, you need to understand that maintaining travel expense is a constantly moving target.
+As your travel policy decision-maker, you need to understand that maintaining travel expenses is a constantly moving target.

 For an Offsite event, the answer is almost always yes - if you’re doing it right.
 Flying your entire company to a 1-day retreat could be worth it if you want to reward the team with a day of fun, but not so much if you’re going to sit in a conference room the whole time.
 (That’s what Zoom is for).